v-eraw/remindu/README.md

 ## current features

+### UI
+Designed in a way that offers NO dopamine whatsoever.

 ## future features

 Automatically bulk update your google calendar with the birthdays of close friends and families by logging in with your facebook account.